zeeshanmcp12/golang/notes.md

 # Notes

 Notes are written for my own understanding so these may be inappropriate (or detailed) for others.
-However, I tried to write in a way so any begineer can understand.
+However, I tried to write in a way so any beginner can understand.

 ## 01Intro